snyderjo/snyderjo.github.io/index.markdown

 background: "img/selfie.jpeg"
 ---

 For more than I decade, I have used data, analytics, and technology to improve systems and processes.
-Consequently, I have helped organizations reduce costs; identify and reward internal talent; and designed experiements and evaluated resulting data to improve cancer care.
+I have helped a multi-state healthcare organizations reduce costs, close gaps, and improve outcomes; consulted with large school district to identify and reward internal talent; and designed experiements and evaluated resulting data to improve cancer care.
+In that time, I have developed practical knowledge of data systems, machine learning, and artificial intelligence and used it to collaborate with subject matter experts.

 Current role: Data Scientist